 Goji berries are grown in China and contain many antioxidants, “but not more than plums, raisins, raspberries and other red fruits,” recalls nutritionist Anna Saulo.
 It was said that the Dalai Lama himself took them, even though it was later discovered that this was not the case: they were cultivated in China and made to believe that the origin was Tibet to confer prestige on them and thus increase their price.

 It is known as the alga with miraculous properties.
-It grows in some lakes in Nigeria, Chad and Cameroon.
+It grows in some lakes in Nigeria, Chad, and Cameroon.
 Years ago, the FAO considered that it could be a good food for some countries with difficulties in supplying protein, quite the opposite that occurs in Spain.
 “Although spirulina algae is not a better source of protein than milk or meat, its price per gram is up to 30 times higher,” says dietitian Anna Saulo.

 This plum-sized fruit contains up to five grams of vitamin C per 100 grams, the world record for vitamin C, about 100 times more than orange.
 “Why do so far to look for vitamin C if we have it next to it!
-I have never tried Kakadu, but in Spain, there are oranges with a wonderful flavour that ripen in the sun and provide more than enough vitamin C,” she says.
-Dr Luis Serra, Professor of Preventive Medicine and Public Health at the University of Las Palmas de Gran Canaria.
+I have never tried Kakadu, but in Spain, there are oranges with a wonderful flavor that ripen in the sun and provide more than enough vitamin C,” she says.
+Dr. Luis Serra, Professor of Preventive Medicine and Public Health at the University of Las Palmas de Gran Canaria.